lumine-code/git-panel/README.md

 ## Features

-- **Staging area** -- Stage, unstage, and discard changes per-file or per-hunk
+- **Staging area**: Stage, unstage, and discard changes per-file or per-hunk.
-- **Commit** -- Compose commit messages with co-author support and automatic message wrapping
+- **Commit**: Compose commit messages with co-author support and automatic message wrapping.
-- **Branching** -- Create, switch, and manage branches from the status bar
+- **Branching**: Create, switch, and manage branches from the status bar.
-- **Push / Pull / Fetch** -- Sync with remotes directly from the status bar
+- **Push / Pull / Fetch**: Sync with remotes directly from the status bar.
-- **Diff viewer** -- Inline diff view with hunk and line-level selection
+- **Diff viewer**: Inline diff view with hunk and line-level selection.
-- **Merge conflict resolution** -- Graphical in-editor conflict resolution controls
+- **Merge conflict resolution**: Graphical in-editor conflict resolution controls.
-- **Clone / Init** -- Initialize new repositories or clone from a URL
+- **Clone / Init**: Initialize new repositories or clone from a URL.
-- **Multi-repo support** -- Scan project subdirectories for nested git repositories
+- **Multi-repo support**: Scan project subdirectories for nested git repositories.

 ## Installation